Exact sampling of molecules in chemical space: Acknowledgments

 \section{Acknowledgments}

+We acknowledge discussions, proofreading, and valuable scientific input which have been essential to this project from Prof. Dr. Guido Falk von Rudorff.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 957189.
 Obtaining the presented computational results has been facilitated using the queueing system implemented at \href{https://leruli.com}{http://leruli.com}.
 J.W. acknowledges support from the Faculty of Physics and supervision by Anatole v.
 Lilienfeld and C. Dellago at the University of Vienna.
-The authors thank Michael Sahre and Alexandre Schoepfer for their helpful discussions and feedback.
+The authors thank Michael Sahre, Alexandre Schoepfer and Matthieu Haeberle for their helpful discussions and feedback.